-White nationalists are planning 9 rallies nationwide this weekend alone
+The far right is planning 9 rallies nationwide this weekend alone

 - Washington, D.C.

-Other alt-right organizations are scheduled to lead more localized demonstrations.
+Some alt-right organizations are scheduled to lead more localized demonstrations.

 - Boston is preparing for a rally from alt-right group Boston Free Speech on Saturday.
 The city mayor has said the city won't tolerate racism, bigotry, and violence.